Skip to content

 type the flush dns command in notepad file

-3. Click on File > Save or simply press Ctrl + S keyboard shortcut to save the file.notepad file saving option
+3. Click File > Save or press Ctrl + S keyboard shortcut to save the file.notepad file saving option

 4. When the Save as window pops up, click next to Save as type and select All files(*.*).select all files type to save notepad

-6. Navigate to the location where you saved the FlushDNS.bat or ClearDNS.bat file and double-click on it.run flush dns batch file to clear dns cache in windows
+6. Navigate to the FlushDNS.bat or ClearDNS.bat file and double-click it.run flush dns batch file to clear dns cache in windows

 7. Doing so will launch the Command Prompt and execute the ipconfig /flushdns command.

-While other methods mentioned above require manual action every time you want to clear the DNS cache in your Windows PC, there is another way to automate things.
-Using the Windows Registry editor hack given below, you can schedule the flushing or clearing of the DNS cache.
+Using the Windows Registry editor hack below, you can schedule the flushing or clearing of the DNS cache.
 Let’s see how we can do this.

 1. Open the Registry Editor and navigate to the following path.
 Alternatively, you can paste the following path into the address bar of the Registry Editor window and press the Enter key to get to that location.